-When we booked our trip to Disneyland Paris, we wanted to stay on-site to make the most of what we figured was a once-in-a-lifetime trip there, so we chose the Sequoia Lodge.
+When we booked our trip to Disneyland Paris, we wanted to stay on-site to make the most of what we figured was a once-in-a-lifetime trip there, so we chose the Sequoia Lodge Hotel.
 There are cheaper options both on-site and off-site, but we wanted to be close and have a true Disney experience.
-I’m a huge fan of the Wilderness Lodge at Disney World, as well as the real National Park lodges in the American west that it’s based off of, so I was pretty excited since this seemed to be a close approximation of those.
+I’m a huge fan of the Wilderness Lodge at Disney World, as well as the real National Park lodges in the western United States that it’s based off of, so I was pretty excited since this seemed to be a close approximation of those.
 The lobby was pretty and well-themed, but its low ceilings lacked some of the grandeur that the Wilderness Lodge has.
 The Christmas decorations in the lobby added a warm, homey touch for the holidays though.
+This Sequoia Lodge review has all the tips and info you need to plan a stay at this awesome Disneyland Paris hotel!

-Other than the security show making me roll my eyes a little, we were thrilled with the hotel.
+We were thrilled with the Hotel Sequoia – Disney did a great job capturing the essence of those old western lodges.
 One evening, we wandered through the Hotel New York and Hotel Cheyenne and were even more happy with our decision.
 The interior theming at the New York hotel was almost non-existent (although I thought the outdoor ice skating rink a la Rockefeller Center was a nice touch for Christmas) aside from some large apples decorating the check in counter.
 The New York hotel is being remodeled to a Marvel theme though, so once that’s finished I’m sure it’ll be worth a stay.
 I liked the theming at Cheyenne a lot, but it’s very spread out and would’ve been a long walk to/from breakfast and the parks.

 Golden Forest perks at the Sequoia Lodge

-Aside from the bowl of chocolate, having the room in the main lodge was by far the best aspect of it.
+Aside from the bowl of chocolate, having the room in the main lodge was by far the best aspect of booking a Golden Forest room at the Sequoia Lodge.
 We didn’t realize until the second night that there were separate buildings that had exterior walkways.
-This wouldn’t be an issue in the summer, but it was cold when we were there.
-Being located in the main building of the Sequoia lodge was a huge benefit.
+This wouldn’t be an issue in the summer, but it was cold and rainy when we were there.
+Being located in the main building of the Sequoia Lodge was a huge benefit.
 Of course, there’s always a chance that you’ll luck into one of these rooms with a regular reservation at no extra cost, but the Golden Forest upgrade guarantees that you’ll be there.

 I also enjoyed the upgraded breakfast that came with our Golden Forest reservation.
-We had our own dedicated dining room in the Golden Forest Lounge that supposedly had better food than the regular one.
+The regular Sequoia Lodge breakfast is pretty standard according to other reviews, but the We had our own dedicated dining room in the Golden Forest Club that supposedly had better food than the regular one.
 The scrambled eggs were way better than the usual breakfast buffet ones, and I had about three helpings of perfectly cooked bacon each morning.
 I also may have eaten my weight in pastries.

-The Golden Forest Lounge also includes free snacks and drinks in the evening.
-We didn’t get much of a chance to use it since we were at Disneyland Park all day, but I did enjoy my hot chocolate.
+The Golden Forest Club Lounge also includes free snacks and drinks in the evening.
+We didn’t get much of a chance to use it since we were at Disneyland Park all day, but I did enjoy my hot chocolate in the evening.
 I also discovered that they would hand over cans of pop and bottles of water for you to take back to your room, so you can also enjoy your drinks outside of the lounge.
+Had we planned a longer stay, we would’ve made better use of it and probably returned in the afternoon for some snacks and a break, but with only 1.5 days to hit both parks, we didn’t want to waste park time by going back to the hotel.

-Our room had a perfect view of the parks and getting to see the landmarks when we first checked in was incredibly exciting.
-It was dark when we checked in, and seeing the Disneyland Paris castle lit up in the distance got us extra excited for visiting the parks in the morning.
+Our Golden Forest room had a perfect view of the parks and getting to see the landmarks when we first checked in was incredibly exciting.
+It was dark when we got there, and seeing the Disneyland Paris castle lit up in the distance got us extra excited for visiting the parks in the morning.

 On our second night, after Disneyland Park closed, there was some kind of special fireworks and “bonfire” presentation on the lagoon outside of the hotel.
 Instead of standing out in the cold for another hour, we just went inside the Sequoia Lodge and watched from the window in our nice, toasty room.